Lake Magadi Day Trip Preview.

 The Tented Camps at Lake Magadi Sports Club are incredibly beautiful and they cost Approximately kes9,000 Per Tent Per Night.

 Bird Watching at Lake Magadi Day Trip.

-Well, Lake Magadi is home for the Flamingoes and other migratory bird species.
+Well, Lake Magadi is home to Flamingoes and other migratory bird species.
 The climate and geographical Features make Lake Magadi Stand out.